-After everybody was fed and watered, the Quiz Masters (Chris Dearden and James Kilby) quiz handed out the picture round… Name the VMware Acquisitions… Here is a few of them, how many would you have got after (more than) a couple of beverages??
+After everybody was fed and watered, the Quiz Master (Chris Dearden handed out the picture round… Name the VMware Acquisitions… Here is a few of them, how many would you have got after (more than) a couple of beverages??

 - Subtract the number of Gold medals won by Yorkshire in the Rio Olympic Games from the maximum number of ESXi hosts in a vSphere cluster (v6.0).

 - Subtract the number of Gold Medals won by Usain Bolt from the number of VMDKs within the vSphere 6.5 VCSA deployment?